TD First Class Travel vs. Aeroplan Visa Infinite

 It's a close call, but the First Class Travel card has a few advantages over the Aeroplan card.
 For one thing, you'll get an annual birthday bonus of 10% of what you earned over the past year (up to a bonus of 10,000 points).
 You'll also get an annual $100 travel credit that you can use to book hotels and vacation packages totalling at least $500 through Expedia For TD.

-The Aeroplan card gives a NEXUS rebate valued at $100 CAD – though it’s not enough to cover the entire fee.
-You’ll also have access to free first checked bags and preferred pricing on Air Canada flights.
-Travel with airlines outside of Air Canada, though, and the perks disappear.
+While it's not quite enough to cover the full fee, the Aeroplan card offers a NEXUS rebate valued at $100 CAD.
+You'll also have access to free first checked bags and preferred pricing on Air Canada flights.
+Travel with airlines outside of Air Canada, though, and the perks aren't nearly as plentiful.

 Both cards include Visa Infinite benefits.
 This means you'll enjoy access to luxury hotels, exclusive dining opportunities, and complimentary concierge services.